CHAOHOU-97/Chao-web/content/project/phasep/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-I've developped three bioinformatics tools for studying phase separation:
+I have developed three bioinformatics tools for studying phase separation:
-PhaSepDB is a novel database that provides a collection of manually curated liquid-liquid phase separation (LLPS) proteins and Membraneless organelles (MLOs) located proteins.
+PhaSepDB: A novel database that provides a curated collection of liquid-liquid phase separation (LLPS) proteins and proteins located in membraneless organelles (MLOs).
-MloDisDB is a manually curated dataBase of the relations between membraneLess organelles and diseases PhaSePred is A Meta-predictor For Phase-Separating Proteins.
-We define and predict the LLPS proteins as self-assemble and partner-dependent, the results from catGRANULE, PScore, PLAAC, ESpritz, SEG, CIDER, DeepCoil, DeepPhase were integrated as well.
+MloDisDB: A curated database detailing the relationships between membraneless organelles and diseases.
+PhaSePred: A meta-predictor for phase-separating proteins, distinguishing LLPS proteins as self-assembling or partner-dependent.
+It integrates results from tools like catGRANULE, PScore, PLAAC, ESpritz, SEG, CIDER, DeepCoil, and DeepPhase.

-I also designed experiments to investigate phase separation properties of chromatin-associated proteins using gradient elution of 1,6-hexanediol.
+Additionally, I designed experiments to investigate the phase separation properties of chromatin-associated proteins using gradient elution with 1,6-hexanediol.